Adron/adron.github.io/_working/contents/articles/building-cli-data-thrasher/index.md

 date: 2017-12-31 12:28:58
 template: article.jade
 ---
-I need a tool just to do some testing.
-I figured I'd throw one together real quick in Go with a few libraries out there to get the job done.
-The following, is that quick project.
+I need a tool just to do some testing against an API end point.
+I figured I'd throw one together real quick in Go.
+With a few libraries it's just a few steps to get the job done.
+The following is that project.
 Eventually I'll create the services that will run in some containers I'll throw into a Kubernetes cluster, but for now, it's all CLI.
+Onward.

 The first thing I'll need is Cobra.

 <div class="image float-right">
     [![Cobra CLI](cobra.png)](https://github.com/spf13/cobra)